 - implementing a procedure which allows for proactive management of conflicts, including changes to working arrangements (e.g. reporting lines) to manage potential issues.

-For more information on policies and procedures around workplace relationships, please contact our Workplace Relations team.
+For more information on policies and procedures around workplace relationships, please contact our Employment, Safety and Migration team.

-This article was written by Barney Adams, Lawyer – Workplace Relations.
+This article was written by Barney Adams, Lawyer – Employment, Safety and Migration.